sourceunion/libre-control/ARCHITECTURE.md

 # System Architecture

 **LibreControl** adopts a modular architecture based on simplified microservices.
-Its goal is to decouple management logic (Team Server) from communication logic (Listeners), allowing students to analyze each component in isolation.
+Its goal is to decouple management logic (Team Server) from communication logic (Listeners and Redirectors).

 > "The anatomy of a C2 is not just about control; it's about translating intent into action through hostile channels."